SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 - For text editing you can `kate`.
 You can use it simply or can enhance it with plugins.
 To enable LSP-server and markdown support, install it with full optional dependency.

 - Now if you're thinking about power management, you can install `powerdevil`.
-With it you can mange your power settings right from your setting in plasma.
+With it you can manage your power settings right from your setting in plasma.

 - `plasma-systemmonitor` , a nice looking system monitor that you may want to try.
 You can also avoid it if you're happy with `htop` or anything else